Best Affordable Places to Live in New York in 2025

 Photo credit: iStock/Wirestock

-Williamsville makes another appearance on this list, this time as a best place for retirees to live in New York.
-A suburb of Buffalo, the town has a good number of retirees; those aged 65 and older make up 28% of the population.
-One can quickly get into town for hockey games and other events, but Williamsville is full of charm, with residents saying it’s a wonderful place to stroll past its historic buildings and stop into a local pub, cafe, or restaurant.
+One can quickly get into Buffalo for hockey games and other events, but Williamsville itself is full of charm, with residents saying it’s a wonderful place to stroll past its historic buildings and stop into a local pub, cafe, or restaurant.
 They also appreciate the availability of good medical care, the parks, golf, and other amenities.

 Best Places to Live in New York Near the Water

 If you’re looking for a house near a body of H2O, New York State has plenty of places to consider.
-There are houses by the shore, by rivers, by lakes, and more.
-Here, take a look at five of the best affordable places to live in New York near the water.
+There are homes by the shore, by rivers, by lakes, and more.
+Here, take a look at three of the best affordable places to live in New York near the water.

 1. Dunkirk